kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 The configuration would be validated at startup and the API server will fail to start if the configuration is invalid.

-The API server will periodically reload the configuration at a specific time interval.
-If it or any of referenced files change, and the new configuration passes validation, then the new configuration will be used for the Authorizer chain.
+The API server will periodically reload the configuration when an observed file event occurs or a 1 minute poll is encountered.
+All non-webhook authorizer types are required to remain unchanged in the file on reload.
+Reload must not add or remove Node or RBAC authorizers.
+They can be reordered, but cannot be added or removed.
+If the new configuration passes validation, then the new configuration will be used for the Authorizer chain.
 The reloader will also check if the webhook is healthy, thereby preventing any typo/misconfiguration with the Webhook resulting in bad Authorizer config.
 If healthcheck on the webhook failed, the last known good config will be used.
 In the next iteration of reload, if webhook is found to be healthy, the new config will be used.
 Logging and metrics would be used to signal success/failure of a config reload so that cluster admins can have observability over this process.
-Reload must not add or remove Node or RBAC authorizers.
-They can be reordered, but cannot be added or removed.

 The proposed structure is illustrated below: